Secchol/SoftUni-exercises/README.md

 # SoftUni-exercises
-Solutions to problems at SoftUni.
+Exercises from SoftUni.
+From Fundamentals to Advanced.